MCP Servers

 - AI SmartTalk recognizes it needs an MCP tool

-- MCP server is called with the appropriate tool
+- The appropriate MCP server is called with the right tool

-- Response is returned and AI formulates answer
+- Response is returned and the AI formulates a natural language answer

 - Log into your AI SmartTalk account

-- Find MCP Servers and click Add Server
+- Locate MCP Servers and click on it

 |---|---|